GamesMatch Factory!

 What this analysis is

-We read 850 recent reviews of Match Factory! across the App Store (650) and Google Play (200), 591 positive and 204 negative, to find what players actually praise and complain about.
-Every percentage below is counted from those real reviews; the ratings, install range, and chart rank are the stores’ own public figures.
+We read 150 recent reviews of Match Factory! on Google Play, 117 positive and 24 negative, to find what players actually praise and complain about.
+Every percentage below is counted from those real reviews; the ratings and install range are the stores’ own public figures.
 We never invent downloads or revenue, those aren’t public, so we don’t pretend to know them.
-Here’s what makes Match Factory!work, and where it doesn’t.
+Here’s what makes Match Factory! work, and where it doesn’t.

 Why Match Factory! is so successful